PaimaStudios/paima-portal/README.md

 - Whitelist the production domain in the Alchemy and Blockfrost services for the keys you will be using, and turn on whitelist-only mode so that the keys cannot be abused outside our dApp.

+Manually copy the files to the right machine using `rsync`

 ### Generating contracts ABI (EVM)

 Wagmi hooks are generated straight from the contracts source code at `../evm/` (this is configured in `wagmi.config.ts`).